 (a) An intention of or knowledge relating to the commission of murder

-To determine whether an act is done within the ambit of section 307, three considerations appear to be essential- the nature of the act done, the intention or knowledge of accused and the circumstances under which the act is done.
-For the purpose of this section what is material is the intention or knowledge of the accused and not the consequences of the actual act done for the purpose of carrying out the intention.
+To determine whether an act is done within the ambit of section 307, three considerations appear to be essential- the nature of the act done, the intention or knowledge of the accused, and the circumstances under which the act is done.
+For the purpose of this section what is material is the intention or knowledge of the accused and not the consequences of the actual actions done for the purpose of carrying out the intention.
 What has the court has to see is whether the act was done with the intention or knowledge.
 The intention or knowledge of the accused must be such as is necessary to constitute murder.
-Without this ingredient being established, there can be no offence of “attempt to murder”.
+Without this ingredient being established, there can be no offense of “attempt to murder”.

 The intention is to be gathered from all circumstances, and not merely from the consequences that follow.
 The nature of the weapon used, the manner in which it is used, the motive of the crime, the body part where the injury is inflicted is some of the factors that may be taken into account to determine the intention or knowledge (i.e. Mens Rea ) of the accused.